dushuynh/webdev-lab-dustinhuynh/reflection.md

 ### 07-javascript

 The first exercise was very straight forward and simple.
 Same for the second and third exercise.
 The fourth one was pretty tricky and I had to follow the video.
 The fifth one is pretty simple but actually very very useful.
 For the fetch activity it was very complicated and I actually couldn't get it to work even following the video.
 I likely have a typo somewhere and couldn't find it.
 The last one wasn't as bad, but I also had to basically follow the video one for one because I wasn't familiar with it.
 While I think there could've been more covered, this section had some good quirks with javascript learned.

+### 08-jquery

+Doing DOM with jquery was so much easier than doing it with javascript alone.
+Aside from some annoying syntax, this exercise was great and makes the other one feel like it isn't even needed.
+The other exercise in this section also seemed very useful, but I couldn't get it work.
+I tried following the video but couldn't seem to replicate the same.
+Once again, I am likely having a typo somewhere that I can't seem to find.